 - Law school, college and high school interns

-The public defender is also assisted by Executive Chief Assistant Public Defender and Chief of the Felony Division Teresa Enriquez; Deputy Chief of the Felony Division Damaris Del Valle; Executive Chief Assistant Public Defender Richard De Maria; General Counsel and Recruitment Director Guy D. Robinson; Chief Assistant Public Defenders Natahly Soler (County Court), Marjorie Alexis (Juvenile Court), Maria Lauredo (Appeals); Director of Training and Professionalism Kevin Hellmann; Director of Support Services LaEatrice McMurray, HR Director Diane Yanez, and Director of Finance and Accounting Esther Lew.
+The public defender is also assisted by Executive Chief Assistant Public Defender and Chief of the Felony Division Teresa Enriquez; Deputy Chief of the Felony Division Damaris Del Valle; Executive Chief Assistant Public Defender Richard De Maria; General Counsel and Recruitment Director Guy D. Robinson; Chief Assistant Public Defenders Natahly Soler (County Court), Marjorie Alexis (Juvenile Court), Maria Lauredo (Appeals); Director of Training and Professionalism Kevin Hellmann; Director of Support Services LaEatrice McMurray, HR Director Diane Yanez Ridgeway, and Director of Finance and Accounting Sonya Bellinger.